These juicy and flavorful turkey meatballs are so easy to make. They're ready in less than 30 minutes!

 Serving Suggestions

-These meatballs are so versatile.
-You can truly serve them with anything.
+Turkey meatballs are truly versatile.
+You can serve them with anything!
 Here are a few ideas:

 - Serve them on top of mashed cauliflower.